auroramod/docs/docs/languages.md

 ## Downloading from Steam

 If you own the game on Steam, you can download the language pack needed for the game.
+1. Right click on the MWR game
+2. Select `Properties...`
-To do so, right click on MWR and select `Properties...`, go to the `Language` tab, and select the language you wish to use from the drop-down menu.
+3. Go to the `Language` tab, and select the language you wish to use from the drop-down menu.

 ## Downloading from MEGA